<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 You: Thank you, I appreciate that.
 I'll check back in with you soon.
 All the best.

 You: Not a problem, I understand you must be busy.
-We can accept card payment over the phone if that would make things easier?
+We can accept card payments over the phone if that would make things easier.

-Customer: No, sorry, I’m driving.
+Customer: No, sorry, I'm driving.
 I should be back in the office tomorrow.
-I’ll make the payment then.
+I'll make a secure payment then.

 You: Thanks for that, we really appreciate it.
 I'll make a note on our system to expect payment then.
 Have a nice day.